 Carcinoid tumours grow from neuroendocrine cells.
 The trigger for this process is not known, but it is thought that most occur by chance.

 In some cases, a genetic link may be the cause.
 Multiple endocrine neoplasia type 1 is a genetic disorder that increases the risk of neuroendocrine tumours, including carcinoids, while digestive system conditions (such as pernicious anaemia and atrophic gastritis) can increase the risk of carcinoid tumours of the digestive tract.

-A CT scan may subsequently be arranged to demonstrate the disease extent and spread.
-In some cases an isotope bone scan may be used.
+Carcinoid tumours often have a particular appearance on computerised tomography (CT) scans.
+Looking at a sample of tumour tissue under the microscope (histology) will usually provide a definitive diagnosis.
+CT scans are also helpful in demonstrating the disease extent and spread.
 Specialist nuclear medicine scans such as octreotide or MIBG scans may be used after the tumour is diagnosed.
-These are helpful to assess the tumour spread and extent along with planning future therapy.
+These are helpful to assess the tumour spread and extent, and for planning future therapy.
 The doctor may also arrange some tests to evaluate if any damage has been caused to the heart valve by arranging an echocardiogram.

-It is recommended that multidisciplinary teams at referral centres give guidance on the management of the patient.
+It is recommended that multidisciplinary teams at referral centres provide guidance on the management of the patient.
 The main aim should be to keep the patient disease and symptom-free for as long as possible and to maintain a good quality of life.

-Last reviewed: Jan 2017
+Last reviewed: Nov 2021